Mini CLI live operating systems: perfect as repair tools

 - CorePure64 (64bit): http://www.tinycorelinux.net/ports.html

-Peropesis is considered an incomplete system at this moment.
+Peropesis is considered an incomplete system at this moment, but it is updated regularly.
 Log in as

 root (no password).
 Run

 If you have any suggestion, feel free to contact me via social media or email.